Robert Weinberg (urban planner): Biography

-Robert Charles Weinberg was born in New York City in 1902.

-Weinberg attended the Ethical Culture Fieldston School.
-He earned a B.A. degree from the Harvard School of Architecture in 1926 and another degree (noted as a second B.A. or a graduate degree in different sources) from the Harvard School of City Planning in 1931.
+Robert Charles Weinberg was born on December 18, 1901 in New York City to Charles and Lily Weinberg (née Hayman) and grew up on the Upper West Side of Manhattan.
+Weinberg attended the Ethical Culture Fieldston School, earned a B.A. degree from the Harvard School of Architecture in 1926 and another degree from the Harvard School of City Planning in 1931.